hoangghaii/nail-admin/docs/system-architecture.md

 **initializeMockData.ts** - Auto-initialization logic:

 - Runs on app mount in `main.tsx`
+- Initializes Zustand stores on first load
-- Checks if data exists in localStorage
+- Seeds banners if not initialized
-- Seeds banners if empty
+- Seeds gallery if not initialized
-- Seeds hero settings if empty
+- Seeds hero settings if not initialized
 - Idempotent (safe to run multiple times)

 **mockBanners.ts** - Sample banner data: